Blog

 Epoxides can also be opened by other anhydrous acids (HX) to form a trans halohydrin.
 When both the epoxide carbons are either primary or secondary the halogen anion will attack the less substituted carbon and an S N2 like reaction.

-READ ALSO: What makes a good story journalism?
+READ ALSO: What is a tactical support unit?

 Why does nucleophile attack more substituted carbon?